Sgt-Imalas/Sgt_Imalas-Oni-Mods/RonivansLegacy_ChemicalProcessing/UpdateNotes/Ronivan's Legacy 1.8 .md

 - reduced decor penalty of concrete (25% -> 15%)
 - tweaked nitric acid synthesizer: it now has 2 chemically accurate recipes to choose between
 - non-staged petrochemical refinery buildings now stack on top of each other, but require require floor otherwise
+- reduced overheat bonus of Plasteel (800C -> 400C) to be more in line with niobium/thermium bonuses, as well as increased availablity with borax changes

 Fixes: